 What are the treatments for fatty liver disease?

 Most doctors recommend weight loss as the first step toward curing NAFLD.
 Weight loss helps to reduce fat in the liver, soreness, and fibrosis.
 If your doctor thinks a drug is a reason behind your NAFLD, you must stop consuming that drug immediately.
-However, it is better to consult a medical expert before stopping prescribed drugs.
+However, it is better to consult the best gastroenterologist in chennai before stopping prescribed drugs.
 You may need to get off the treatment gradually, and you might need to switch to another medicine.

 There are no approved medicines for treating NAFLD.
 There is an ongoing investigation on whether a particular diabetes medicine or Vitamin E can help, but more R&D is needed.